Aalborg: Major private companies

 Telenor Denmark, part of the Norwegian Telenor telecommunications and mobile phone company, has a workforce of about 1,100 in Aalborg, making it one of the city's largest new employers.
-Siemens Wind Power has rotor-blade production and testing facilities in Aaborg.
+Siemens Wind Power has rotor-blade production and testing facilities in Aalborg.
 In 2012 and 2013, there were additions in both areas.
 The new testing plant is the world's largest research test centre for wind turbine technology.
 In 2012, the company shipped a record 570 wind turbine blades from the Port of Aalborg, mainly to England and Ireland, up 45% on the previous year.

 Aalborg was home to De Danske Spritfabrikker or Danish Distillers (now owned by the Norwegian company Arcus), which produces numerous brands of akvavit, until 2014.
 The company is the world's largest akvavit producer and exporter.

 Aalborg Industries, the world's largest manufacturer of marine boilers, has been established in Aalborg since the 1920s.
 It has recently expanded into floating production systems for the offshore market.
 Employing 2,600 people, in December 2010 it was acquired by the Swedish Alfa Laval, also a specialist in the area.
 Aalborg Portland, a subsidiary of the Italian Cementir since 2004, was founded in 1889 with the support of FLSmidth.
 Able to draw on the chalk deposits from Rørdal to the east of the city, it rapidly became a major cement producer.
 Today it is the world's largest supplier of white cement, which it exports around the globe.

 Facilities

 Aalborg has a wide selection of shops and restaurants.
 In the city centre, there are both large department stores and smaller speciality shops.
 One of the largest shopping malls in Denmark, the Aalborg Storcenter, is to the south of the city in Skalborg.
 It has about 75 stores, including a large Bilka supermarket.
 The city has over 300 restaurants, catering in Danish, European and Asian dishes.
-Notable establishments include Fusion on the waterfront, Mortens Kro, run by celebrity chef Morten Nielsen, and Irish House, a pub in the 17th-century Jens Olufsen's House.
+Notable establishments include Irish House, a pub in the 17th-century Jens Olufsen's House.
 While Aalborg is renowned for its alcohol and nightlife, there are also a number of coffee shops.

 Aalborg has 12 large hotels, most within walking distance of the city centre.
 The Helnan Phønix Hotel is the largest, occupying what was originally built as a lavish private residence in 1783 for a Danish brigadier.
 It was converted into a hotel in 1853, and in 2011 had 210 rooms, furnished with dark oak.
 The Chagall was established in the 1950s and has reproductions of Marc Chagall paintings in the rooms.
 Radisson Blu Limfjord Hotel, operated by the Radisson Hotels chain, contains 188 rooms and has the Italian restaurant Vero Gusto.
 The Park Hotel, opposite the railway station, was established in 1917.
 Other hotels include Cabinn Aalborg, Hotel Hvide Hus, Hotel Krogen and Prinsen Hotel.
 Several banks including Danske Bank, Forex, Jyske Bank, Spar Nord and Nordea have branches in Aalborg.